CSCfi/ida2-command-line-tools/README.md

 ### Project

-You may define the name of your project using the `IDA_PROJECT` environment variable.
+You may define your project using the `IDA_PROJECT` environment variable, specifying the CSC project number.

-    IDA_PROJECT="myproject"
+    IDA_PROJECT="2100123"

 You may also specify the project using the `-p` command line option.

 If you belong to more than one project, you can define